 Finally, there are logistical and storage considerations.
-Biomass is larger (greater volume per cubic foot) than cos for an equivalent amount of heat energy Thus, it will take more storage space.
-I addition, because biomass absorbs more water than coal, the fuel will have to be covered.
+Biomass is larger (greater volume per cubic foot) than coal for an equivalent amount of heat energy.
+Thus, it will take more storage space.
+In addition, because biomass absorbs more water than coal, the fuel will have to be covered.
 Moreover, since some biomass fuels are reactive, fire suppression systems may need to be upgraded.

-So, the \$64,000 question (really it's a lo more than that) is should your facility implement co-firing of biomass?
-There
+So, the \$64,000 question (really it's a lot more than that) is should your facility implement co-firing of biomass?
+There are many facilities that have implemented co-firing with biomass and increased profitability.
+The answer depends on the details.
+If you expect the co-firing to lower your production costs, then think again.
+However, if all of the costs of co-firing biomass are understood, then it is worth considering.

-The concept outlined in this newsletter one way to co-fire biomass in existing boilers designed and proven to fire pulverized coal very efficiently and effectively.
+The concept outlined in this newsletter is one way to cofire biomass in existing boilers designed and proven to fire pulverized coal very efficiently and effectively.

 Regardless, there is a movement by the press and the public to use more renewable fuels.
-You may be able to score a few points in the public relation battle and still produce electricity at competitive rates.
+You may be able to score a few points in the public relations battle and still produce electricity at competitive rates.
 When competing with high cost solar, wind and other renewables, co-firing biomass could be more economically feasible than other alternative fuels.
 Biomass is likely to be significantly more costly than coal as a fuel.

-Just as there is no free lunch, biomass electricity production will cost more that power from traditional fossil fuels.
-Our experience in furnace combustion includes years of working with wood waste and bark fueled boilers in the pul and paper industry as well as boilers firing municipal solid waste.
+Just as there is no free lunch, biomass electricity production will cost more than power from traditional fossil fuels.
+Our experience in furnace combustion includes years of working with wood waste and bark fueled boilers in the pulp and paper industry as well as boilers firing municipal solid waste.
 So, our experience in biomass firing can be tapped to combine with your engineering department expertise.